kyndig/yr-wfc/README.md

 **Contact:** weather@kynd.no
 **Issues & Feedback:** [GitHub Issues](https://github.com/kynd/yr-weather-raycast/issues)

+### API Compliance

+This extension follows [MET API usage guidelines](https://developer.yr.no/doc/TermsOfService) including:

+- Using a descriptive `User-Agent` with version, repository link, and contact email.
+- Respecting caching rules to avoid unnecessary load on MET servers.
+- Displaying MET as the data source in all relevant views.

+### Privacy

+This extension does not send any user data to our servers.
+All API requests are made directly from your device to MET and OpenStreetMap services.

 ### Features

 - **Search locations**: Type a city/place to find coordinates (via OpenStreetMap Nominatim).